RobiNN1/phpCacheAdmin/README.md

 change and delete everything in the configured servers.
 Keep it on a trusted network, or turn the login page on, or put your web server's own authentication in front of it.
 Setting `readonly` on top of that leaves only the read-only parts of the dashboards.
-The consoles refuse commands that run code, load a module, replicate from another server or rewrite the server config, and `console` set to `false` removes them altogether.
+The consoles always refuse commands that run code on the server (`EVAL`, `MODULE LOAD`, ...), `redisblockedcommands` refuses any others you name, and `console` set to `false` removes the consoles altogether.

 ## Common issues